istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 #### When to use the untaint controller

-Enable the untaint controller if your cluster uses **node autoscaling** (e.g., Karpenter, Cluster Autoscaler, cloud provider node groups) and you have workloads that are sensitive to pod startup failures caused by missing CNI network configuration — especially `Job` pods with `restartPolicy: Never`.
+Enable the untaint controller if your cluster uses node autoscaling and you have workloads that are sensitive to pod startup failures caused by missing CNI network configuration, especially `Job` pods with `restartPolicy: Never`.

 #### Enabling the untaint controller